JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-14-CausalMDP.md

 ## References
 + Lu Y., Meisami A. and Tewari A., 2022.
 Efficient Reinforcement Learning with Prior Causal Knowledge. *Proceedings of the First Conference on Causal Learning and Reasoning*, in *Proceedings of Machine Learning Research* 177:526-541.
++ Azar, M.G., Osband, I. and Munos, R., 2017.
+Minimax Regret Bounds for Reinforcement Learning. *Proceedings of the 34th International Conference on Machine Learning*, in *Proceedings of Machine Learning Research* 70:263-272.
++ Jin, C., Yang, Z., Wang, Z. and Jordan, M.I., 2020.
+Provably efficient reinforcement learning with linear function approximation. *Proceedings of Thirty Third Conference on Learning Theory*, in *Proceedings of Machine Learning Research* 125:2137-2143.